Exploring Data

 SQL is a widely supported language, so kamu

-can be used in conjuction with many other tools that support it, such as Tableau and Power BI.
-Use following command to expose kamu
+can be used in conjunction with many other tools that support it, such as Tableau and Power BI.
+See integrations for details.

 The kamu sql